drunomics/lupus-frontproxy/README.md

-# lupus Frontproxy
+# lupus Front-Proxy

-Proxies main application requests and prepares pre-rendered pages by combining the pre-rendered page-shell provided by the frontend and the content provided by the backend.
+Proxies main application requests and prepares pre-rendered pages by combining the pre-rendered page-shell provided by the front-end and the content provided by the backend.
 Sub-sequent requests will hit fetch the content from the backend via API requests directly.

 The package can be used with pluggable request mergers, while the package ships with a working example for a